Gut-Skin Axis

 It does appear from the available literature that taking a probiotic helps modulate the hosts immunity inside the gut assisting in downgrading inflammation and innate immune response.
 We have to remember that the trillions of bacteria in our gut have a huge impact on our immunity and how our innate immune reacts in the presence of pathogens and ill-perceived threats from food proteins.

-Can fermented foods play a role in the prevention or reduction of eczema?
+Can eating fermented foods improve Eczema or play a role in the prevention or reduction of eczema?

+Can Eating Fermented Foods Improve Eczema?
 The literature is still scarce on the impact on the gut–skin relationship of a diet containing fermented foods.
-In a study arranged by the ethics committee of the School of Sciences and Health Technologies at Lusofona’s University, Helsinki in 2018, their research aimed to evaluate the impact of kefir intake on GI symptoms in healthy and atopic dermatitis subjects.
+In a 2018 study by Lusofona’s University ethics committee, researchers evaluated kefir’s impact on GI symptoms in healthy and atopic dermatitis subjects.

-Their results showed a significant improvement in GI status, namely, in functional constipation, abdominal pain intensity, and abdominal distension, after taking daily kefir for eight weeks.
-These results supports the hypothesis that daily kefir intake is positively associated with improvement in gut health and the existence of a relationship between gut and skin.
-The homemade kefir exibited positive effects as a potential modulator of the gut–skin axis in both healthy and atopic individuals.”
+The results showed significant improvement in GI status, including constipation, abdominal pain, and distension, after eight weeks of daily kefir.
+These findings support the hypothesis that daily kefir positively impacts gut health and the gut-skin relationship.
+Homemade kefir may modulate the gut-skin axis in both healthy and atopic individuals.

 Find out how diverse your gut microbiome is?

-Firstly, the answers are available to us all through testing (stool test), which can provide answers to your own unique gut microbiome balance and diversity.
-However, private, functional tests do come at a cost, and although often insightful and fruitful in understanding precise leverage points that exist for you, it may be worth trying a new approach through food by simply making some small changes to your diet.
+Firstly, the answers are available to us all through testing (stool test).
+This can provide answers to your own unique gut microbiome balance and diversity.
+Private functional tests can be costly.
+However, while insightful, maybe consider trying small dietary changes as a new approach.

 The gut microbiome responds really favourably to a diet rich in a variety of plant-based foods that include a wide variety of fruit, vegetables, wholegrains, beans, lentils and pulses to encourage the growth and balance of beneficial species of bacteria.
 Aim for plenty of colour and flavour from herbs and spices which is why I often say to my clients to “eat a rainbow”.
 You can request your free download to my rainbow guide here.

 Additionally, including probiotic foods such as live yoghurt or a daily dose of kefir.
-If you aren’t used to kefir or have never tried it, it is a really easy way to introduce friendly bacteria into your gut microbiome.
-There are plenty of naturally fermented foods that can help support your gut-skin health these include; sauerkraut, kimchi, kefir, live yoghurt, tempeh, kombucha, olives.
+If you haven’t tried kefir, it’s an easy way to introduce friendly bacteria into your gut microbiome.
+Other fermented foods that support gut-skin health include sauerkraut, kimchi, kefir, live yoghurt, tempeh, kombucha, and olives.
 If you would like to know more about probiotics in the form of supplement and which is right for you, please get in touch and book your free discovery call today.

 Start with a one serving of kefir, live yoghurt or sauerkraut per day and increase slowly and see how it makes you feel?
 Take note of any dry/scaly skin patches to see if these improve.
 Remember that consistency is key to see if these changes will benefit you and your skin.